 Unconditional forgiveness is a different model of forgiveness than the gift with strings.
 This is forgiveness as a grace, a free gift freely given.
 In this model, forgiveness frees the person who inflicted the harm from the weight of the victim’s whim—what the victim may demand in order to grant forgiveness—and the victim’s threat of vengeance.
 But it also frees the one who forgives.
 The one who offers forgiveness as a grace is immediately untethered from the yoke that bound him or her to the person who caused the harm.
 When you forgive, you are free to move on in life, to grow, to no longer be a victim.
 When you forgive, you slip the yoke, and your future is unshackled from your past.”

-We should simply give, or forgive, from Spirit—and that is all.
+We should simply give, or forgive, out of love—and that is all.

 Related Articles: